Updated: August 22, 2018

 Larger fonts are also used by most sites, with a font size of 16 pixels recommended by many (it’s usually 12 pixels in books.)

-Still quite a few sites persist with tiny text, which is definitely a turnoff for many, including myself, and looks even worse on mobile devices.
+Quite a few sites persist with tiny text, which is definitely a turnoff for many, including myself, and looks even worse on mobile devices.

 This blog uses the Genesis Framework by StudioPress, which is designed with mobile in mind, being “perfectly optimized for every browser, device, and screen size.”